 What is a Kilim?
 And How it Differs from a Rug

-1. The Weaving Technique: Flatweave vs. Knotted Pile
+1. The Weaving Technique: Flatwoven Textile vs. Knotted Pile

 At the heart of the distinction lies technique:

-Kilims are woven using a tapestry technique in which the weft (horizontal threads) is tightly interlaced with the warp (vertical threads).
+Kilims are created using a tapestry weaving technique, where the weft (horizontal threads) is interlaced with the warp (vertical threads).
 There are no knots.
-This produces a flat, often reversible textile with a graphic, geometric appearance shaped directly by the structure of the weave.
-The weave is tight, but because there is no pile, kilims are lighter and more flexible than rugs.
+This produces a flat textile in which the structure of the weave itself forms the design.
+Because of this, kilims are often reversible, lighter in weight, and more flexible than pile rugs.
+Rather than being defined by their use as floor coverings, kilims are best understood as flatwoven textiles - one expression of a broader weaving tradition.

 • Rug (knotted pile)